Glucose strategies – 11 tips to flatten your glucose curve

 There are a few different ways you can check your glucose levels.
 These include:

 - Continuous glucose monitoring (CGM): With this method, a tiny sensor is inserted beneath your skin, usually on your arm or abdomen, which tests glucose every few minutes and transmits the information to a device, smartphone, or tablet.
-You may wear a GCM continually or for a limited amount of time, but will need to change the censor every several days.
+You may wear a GCM continually or for a limited amount of time, but will need to change the censor every few days.

 Evidence-based tips that help balance your blood sugar levels